-In 2024, the process included 1) the collation of all relevant scientific papers; 2) two informal virtual meetings with WCPFC Members and Participating Territories, their industry representatives, and WCPFC Observers; 3) bilateral meetings with Members; and 4) discussions at SC20, TCC20, and WCPFC21.
+In 2024, the process included 1) the collation of relevant scientific papers; 2) two informal virtual meetings with WCPFC Members and Participating Territories, their industry representatives, and WCPFC observers; 3) bilateral meetings with Members; and 4) discussions at SC20, TCC20, and WCPFC21.

-WCPFC21 tasked New Zealand to continue to lead the review of the seabird measure in 2025.1 In May 2025, New Zealand set out the process for the review of CMM 2018-03, consistent with the tasking in paragraph 552 (a) of the WCPFC21 Summary Report.2 This included an invitation for CCMs to provide: further comments on the science reviewed in 2024; any new science and supporting information; and further comments on the New Zealand proposal for CMM 2018-03 tabled in 2024 (WCPFC21-2024-21).
-New Zealand arranged further bilateral meetings with CCMs that wished to discuss the science or 2024 proposals.
+WCPFC21 tasked New Zealand to continue to lead the review of CMM 2018-03 in 2025.
+In May 2025, New Zealand set out the process for the review of CMM 2018-03, consistent with the tasking in paragraph 552 (a) of the WCPFC21 Summary Report.
+This included an invitation for CCMs to provide further comments on the science reviewed in 2024; any new science and supporting information; and further comments on the New Zealand proposal for CMM 2018-03 tabled in 2024 (WCPFC21-2024-21).
+New Zealand arranged further bilateral meetings ahead of SC21.